BenTade/beta_tender/MODULE_SUMMARY.md

 ## Overview

 The Beta Tender module is a comprehensive Drupal 11 solution for managing tender content creation from scanned images.
-It provides a complete workflow from image upload through OCR processing to editorial review and content synchronization.
+It provides a complete workflow from source upload through OCR processing to editorial review.

 **Module Name**: Beta Tender
 **Machine Name**: `beta_tender`